 Work Injuries and Illnesses by Part of Body

-The National Safety Council (NSC) analysis of Bureau of Labor Statistics (BLS) data finds that the back was the body part most frequently affected by injuries and illnesses involving days away from work in 2018.
-Back-related injuries and illnesses accounted for nearly 16% of the total 900,380 injuries and illnesses in private industry.
-Hand injuries were the second most common, followed by leg injuries.
-Across all lost time due to injuries and illnesses, the median number of days lost per incident was eight.
+The National Safety Council (NSC) analysis of Bureau of Labor Statistics (BLS) data finds that, for the first time, body systems was the body part category most frequently affected by injuries and illnesses involving days away from work in 2020.
+The increase in prevalence of body system injuries and illnesses is largely because of COVID-19 related cases (coded as Other diseases due to viruses, n.e.c.).
+Body system related injuries and illnesses accounted for over 34% of the total 1,176,340 injuries and illnesses in private industry.

 Median days lost by select body parts: